Health and Wellbeing

 Step 5

 When the alarm goes, rouse yourself gently from your nap.
 Open your eyes slowly and start to move your fingers and toes.
 After a minute or two you should be fully conscious, more relaxed and at the same time mentally and physically energised.
-If you can, take a short walk – 2 or 3 minutes will do - or move around and do some gentle stretches.
+If you can, take a short walk, two to three minutes, or move around and do some gentle stretches.